 In 2020, the battle lines were drawn in the fight for consumer data privacy.
-And now in 2021 Apple has released iOS14.5 with ATT.
-Trust is the next first party data opportunity to make your company stand out.
+In 2021 Apple released iOS14.5 with ATT and privacy changes are continuing in 2022.
+Trust is the next first-party data opportunity to make your company stand out.

 In January 2020, Apple CEO Tim Cook, took a stand for consumer privacy rights in an article for Time Magazine, asserting that consumers have a right to know how their data is being used.